-Management of the Company is encouraged by the results of drilling at its Amalia Project to date and looks forward to continued advancement of both the Amalia and Plata Verde Projects.
+Management of the Company is encouraged by the results of drilling at its Amalia Project to date and looks forward to continued advancement of the Amalia and Plata Verde Projects in Mexico, and the Holly and Banderas properties in Guatemala.
 The Company plans to continue its strategy of conducting property evaluations and grassroots prospecting on properties in various jurisdictions and with various commodities but with a focus on gold and silver in the United States and Mexico.
 The Company's geologists use a low cost and effective method of field testing targets that are generated through desktop research and through submittals.